VedAstro/VedAstro/README.md

 # POEMS
-Oh so bright, On a Tuesday morning,
+Oh so bright, On a Tuesday morning,<br>
-I'm pondering life, and what's in sight.
+I'm pondering life, and what's in sight.<br>
-Is it fear, fate, justice, or a test of might?
+Is it fear, fate, justice, or a test of might?<br>

-From my father's voice rings a resounding insight.
+From my father's voice rings a resounding insight.<br>
-Joy of my love, it's your guiding light!
+Joy of my love, it's your guiding light!<br>
-All men that have joy, have God, just right,
+All men that have joy, have God, just right,<br>
-Making love to their sweet wife, there, God's in sight!
+Making love to their sweet wife, there, God's in sight!<br>

-When men love their wives, with all their heart,
+When men love their wives, with all their heart,<br>
-They see a glimpse of God, a work of art.
+They see a glimpse of God, a work of art.<br>
-In those precious moments, they see God's might.
+In those precious moments, they see God's might.<br>
-Yet, swiftly it fades, like a star in the night
+Yet, swiftly it fades, like a star in the night<br>

-When fleeting moments pass, and cries are heard,
+When fleeting moments pass, and cries are heard,<br>
-And we're left to wonder, if joy's been blurred.
+And we're left to wonder, if joy's been blurred.<br>
-Chasing worldly delights, may bring us cheer
+Chasing worldly delights, may bring us cheer<br>
-But joy is what lasts, and banishes all fear.
+But joy is what lasts, and banishes all fear.<br>

-To pursue worldly pleasures, is not quite right,
+To pursue worldly pleasures, is not quite right,<br>
-It's short-sighted, like a bat in the daylight.
+It's short-sighted, like a bat in the daylight.<br>
-They seek joy, in their ceaseless flight,
+They seek joy, in their ceaseless flight,<br>
 Forgetting it's joy that makes their wings ignite.